Most students are eligible for...

-There are no places available to overseas students seeking on-shore studies at St Andrew’s that would require compliance with Australian government student visa requirements.
+There are no places currently available to overseas students seeking on-shore studies in Australia at St Andrew’s that would require compliance with Australian government student visa requirements.

-Off-shore study through St Andrew’s is open to overseas students by distance education (online mode).
+Off-shore study through St Andrew’s is open to overseas students by distance education (online mode including real-time video conferencing).
 The following courses are available:

 Applicants who hold a bachelor degree from a recognised university or tertiary college in any field other than theology, ministry or divinity studies, may commence theological studies at a graduate level by means of the following courses:

-Off-shore students are strongly encouraged and welcome to attend the orientation and residential school program in Sydney.
+Off-shore students are strongly encouraged and welcome to attend the on-campus orientation program in Sydney.
 In this regard, only a Visitor Visa (Subclass 600) would normally be required for entry into Australia.
+Please seek professional advice from a registered travel agent in your home country.

 The cost of travelling to the College is not included in the course tuition fees.
 Students are required to make their own travel arrangements.